astralfrontier/peppermile.org/src/grand-adventure.md

   or is put at risk by some action.
   What is the nature of the entanglement?
   How does it complicate things?
+* **Animal Shenanigans!**
+  An animal - wild or tame, yours or theirs or nobody's - intervenes.
+  Sudden tiger attacks, heroic actions from your noble steed, whatever.
+  What animal is involved?
+  What goes out of control thanks to bestial instinct?
+* **Fire!**
+  Things catch on fire, or an existing fire spreads.
+  Dungeon delvers' torches, spare lanterns, errant fireballs - anything could be a source.
+  How does the spreading fire complicate the scene?
+  Does it head toward anything or anyone?

 ## Advancement